 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Office of Early Childhood and Out of School Learning funds several ongoing quality improvement projects using federal grant funds designated specifically to strengthen and improve early care and learning environments in child care facilities for Indiana's young children.
+The Office of Early Childhood and Out-of-School Learning funds several ongoing quality improvement projects using federal grant funds designated specifically to strengthen and improve early care and learning environments in child care facilities for Indiana's young children.
 This quality investment in child care has an economic impact and benefits communities as well as families and children.

 Research indicates that young children's learning and development depends on the educational qualifications of their teachers.
-To increase the professional development and educational qualifications of child care center teachers, directors, and family child care providers, the Office of Early Childhood and Out of School Learning provides funding for the following professional development projects:
+To increase the professional development and educational qualifications of child care center teachers, directors and family child care providers, the Office of Early Childhood and Out-of-School Learning provides funding for the following professional development projects: